 The story is told in a charming ABCB rhyming pattern which makes it perfect as a read-aloud.
 There is also no shortage of delicious vocabulary (‘quivering’, ‘thundered’, ‘hubbub’) and lovely internal rhymes (‘ouchy grouchiness’, ‘funny sunniness’, ‘rowdy cloudiness’) to discuss.
 The story begins with a recognisable set-up before quickly descending into surreal madness – Lady Ha-Ha falls out of the painting in which she had been riding a yak through a forest, for example.
 They are also joined by an anthropomorphised sun and storm cloud, plus a talking sofa and a somersaulting newt.

 The anarchic caper is reminiscent of The Cat in the Hat, but the sublime illustrations elevate it to a new level.
 The use of a limited colour palette (black, green, blue, purple), with splashes of an almost impossibly neon orange, gives the book a modern feel while simultaneously recalling the psychedelic illustrations of the 1960s.
 If you are a fan of Bethan Woollvin’s bold illustrative style, I think you’ll find a lot to enjoy here.

-I will be sharing this with my Year 4s as a read-aloud, just for fun.
+I will be sharing this with my 9 year old class as a read-aloud, just for fun.
 I think it has a simple enough structure to engage children in the Early Years whilst also being stylish and humorous enough to keep the interest of children up to Year 6 – perhaps the ideal book to share across a school or in Assembly?

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.